 That is a matter for conjecture!
 It’s certainly important to UK government finances, as it is the second largest revenue generator for the Treasury, after Income Tax, representing around 21% of government receipts.

-As a tax it is efficient, as it is relatively simple to administer.
+As a tax it is efficient, being relatively simple to administer.
 Because it’s based on consumption, rather than income or profit, it’s relatively stable as a revenue base, which is why it tends to work very well in those countries with less stable economies, and why it is so prevalent throughout the world.

 VAT is egalitarian, in that it affects most business sectors and is “suffered” by every single person in the country to one degree or another.
-Its egalitarianism is also its major weakness; because it is levied on everyday purchases, like adult clothing, fuel, domestic heating costs and snack foods, it absorbs a greater proportion of the disposable income of the poor (around 12% according to the Office for National Statistics) than the rich (around 7%) and is therefore seen by some as being regressive in nature.
+Its egalitarianism is also its major weakness; because it is levied on everyday purchases, like adult clothing, fuel, domestic heating costs and snack foods, it absorbs a greater proportion of the disposable income of the poor (around 11% according to the Office for National Statistics) than the rich (around 5%) and is therefore seen by some as being regressive in nature

 What is certain, however, is that the impact of VAT on the poorer sections of the economy could have been much worse, had the Heath Government not negotiated the zero-rating of certain essential supplies like: